Donald Lee Stewart: Later work and controversy

-The Don Stewart Association controls "Feed My People," the "Southwest Indian Children's Fund", and "Miracle Life Fellowship International" (with offices in the Philippines).
+The Don Stewart Association controls "Feed My People", the "Southwest Indian Children's Fund", and "Miracle Life Fellowship International" (with offices in the Philippines).
 Additionally, Stewart also started the Northern Arizona Food Bank, which is operated by his association and directed by Kerry Ketcum.
 The expenditures of Stewart's organizations in the early 1990s and more recently have been subject to criticism for a lack of transparency.
 In 1992, USA Today cited Feed My People/Don Stewart Association among a group of organizations that "did not reply to BBB disclosure requests."
-In 1993, The Washington Post reported, "Feed My People International, an arm of the Don Stewart Association (a church)," sends "Prospective donors get heart-rending letters on behalf of starving children, with virtually no facts about where and how the money is distributed.
+In 1993, The Washington Post reported, "Feed My People International, an arm of the Don Stewart Association (a church)", sends "Prospective donors get heart-rending letters on behalf of starving children, with virtually no facts about where and how the money is distributed.
 Three watchdog groups have asked for details and been turned down."
-In 2008, the Better Business Bureau reported that the Don Stewart Association "did not provide requested information.
+In 2008, the Better Business Bureau (BBB) reported that the Don Stewart Association "did not provide requested information.
 As a result, the Better Business Bureau cannot determine if it meets standards."

 Then, in 1997, The Business Journal reported that the Internal Revenue Service was investigating Stewart's organization for mail fraud concerning high salaries and an $8 million annual income.
 After an investigation, the IRS "revoked the tax exemption of the Phoenix-based Don Stewart Association."
 Among the reasons for the IRS revoking the tax exemption were "impermissible benefits" to the Stewart family.
 As of 2008, according to the IRS, it is currently tax-exempted.

-In 1998, the Washington Post reported that Don Stewart's "followings all but disappeared after investigations," but he has "joined dozens of other preachers to become fixtures on BET."
+In 1998, the Washington Post reported that Don Stewart's "followings all but disappeared after investigations", but he has "joined dozens of other preachers to become fixtures on BET."
 Consequently, Stewart, along with Peter Popoff and Robert Tilton, received "criticism from those who say that preachers with a long trail of disillusioned followers have no place on a network that holds itself out as a model of entrepreneurship for the black community."